 HJD courses are designed to meld top-notch faculty with the best practices for distance education.
 Suffolk Law is specifically designing courses for the HJD to use best practices for distance learning.
 Some courses are best organized as a lecture-based approached.
 Other courses will utilize all the bells and whistles of virtual platforms.
 The point is that we’re doing this thoughtfully and with sensitivity to the opportunity to use technology to deliver added value.
 While instructors’ styles may vary, students can expect dynamic, interactive learning opportunities.

-Hybrid JD applicants should submit the same application and follow the same steps to apply as traditional JD applicants.
+New first-year students who are interested in the Hybrid Online JD should submit the same application and follow the same steps to apply as traditional JD applicants.
 On LSAC.org, select the "Fall-First Time" application; then, under the degree program options (Question 3), select "Hybrid Online JD."

 Due to the intensity of the program, admission is highly selective and enrollment is limited to 25 students.
 If you are ready for a program that offers you the academic rigor and real-world experience you'll need to succeed with the flexibility to live or work away from campus after the first year, apply today.

-Space is limited so we strongly recommend applications be submitted before February 1.
+Space is limited so we strongly recommend that applications for first-year students be submitted before February 1.